-This Winter was one of the warmest in living memory – which goes back at least three years for some of us robins.
+This Winter was one of the warmest in living memory – which can go back as far as three years for some of us robins.
 And that must be significant.
-So, we should stop cutting down our trees - which we need for nests and for perching on anyway when singing.
+So I say we should stop cutting down our trees - which we need for nests and for perching on anyway when singing.
 And while you’re at it, if you're cold, you should just try running round a bit more and put on an extra woolly jumper - even if it is getting warmer (I think that makes sense).
 Anyway, whatever it is that’s going on with the weather, it must be your fault.
 So stop arguing and pay your bills!

 Stop!
 We need our trees.